Polyfrost/Hytils-Reborn/README.md

 - **Limbo Limiter** - While in Limbo, limit your framerate to reduce the load of the game on your computer.
 - **Limbo PM Ding** - While in Limbo, play the ding sound if you get a PM.
 Currently, Hypixel's option does not work in Limbo.
 </details>

+### LICENSING UPDATE

+The LGPLv3 licensing was not valid licensing to be used for this project.
+The use of Version 3 of the GNU Lesser General Public License was a legal foresight.
+We recently discovered this issue ourselves.
+Henceforth, to correct this foresight, we would like to clarify that **ALL** commits to this project are covered **ONLY** under the terms of Version 3 of the GNU General Public License or (at your option) any later version. **YOU MAY NOT USE THIS PROJECT, INCLUDING OLDER VERSIONS, UNDER THE TERMS OF THE LGPLv3.**

+File headers have also been edited in the newest commit to reflect this change.
+We are looking into amending previous commits.